HOW TO GET TO HUMBER STREET SESH

 Check out these tips and information collected for you!

 - Look after each other: Look out for your friends.
-If anyone feels dizzy, sick, weak or has problems with his vision please contact the medical staff immediately.
+If anyone feels dizzy, sick, weak or has problems with their vision please contact the medical staff immediately.
 Protect yourself against the sun, eat and rest as much as you can, drink a lot of non-alcoholic beverages and wash your hands regularly!
-Drink alcohol with care to avoid accidents occurring due to drunkenness.
+Drink alcohol with care to avoid accidents occurring out of drunkenness.

-- Medications: If you need to take medication regularly please bring a sufficient amount of it with you.
+- Medications: If you have to take medication regularly please bring a sufficient amount of it with you.

 - Valuables: Please only bring the most necessary items with you.
 If possible leave your valuables at home.
-We kindly ask you to hand in any items found on site to the welfare, production or event staff.
+We kindly ask you to hand in any items you find to to the welfare, production or event staff/security staff.

 - Toilets: There are plenty of accessible toilets available across the HSS festival site and we understand that these will be busy at certain times.
 We encourage visitors to wait patiently for these toilets and not use alley ways and buildings.

-- Walking around: Getting from one location to another might take a longer time than you would expect because of the crowd, so we advise you leave early to get to each stage in time.
-When arriving and leaving the festival you may notice the main road crossings can be very crowded, please be patient, don’t push others, don’t try to walk opposite to traffic and move along with the crowd.
+- Walking around: Getting from one location to another might take a longer time than you would expect because of the crowd, so we advise you to leave early to get to each stage in time.
+When arriving and leaving the festival you may notice the main road crossings can be pretty crowded, please be patient, don’t push others, don’t try to walk opposite of traffic and move along with the crowd.

-- Cashless Payments: There aren’t any ATMs located on the festival site, please note the closest ATMs are located in Princes Quay, outside M&S or close to Yates on Whitefriargate.
-Some bars may however take card payments and offer a cash back service.
+- Cashless Payments: All festival bars will take card payments and offer a cash back service.
+There are no ATM’s located on the festival site, the closest ATM’s are located in Princes Quay, outside M&S or close to Yates on Whitefrigate.

-- Lost and found: Most items lost at HSS are usually reunited with owners at the Site Office located on Blanket Row.
-Please ask event staff if you have any queries.
+- Lost and Found: Most items lost at HSS are usually reunited with owners at the Site Office, please ask event staff/security if you have any queries.

 - Photography and Media: Please note that photography, interviews and video recordings will take place at the festival – by entering the site you are confirming that you agree to take part in this activity which may be used for promotional and editorial work.